 Yes definitely.
 I think it is necessary to take a step forward in the progress of our country, if not humanity itself.
 Regarding my current thoughts I think a major issue is psychological help for people in need and wider knowledge on the subject.
 People tend to stick with others that are alike, therefore it is even harder for mentally disabled individuals to interact with others in a positive manner.
 This is especially present in Indonesia where the education system seems lacking in open mindedness when it comes to ideas like these and pass it off as unimportant.
 To really see beneath a person's outside behaviour and look into them we must teach a type of ethic and mindset to the younglings of future generations since the brain develops the fastest and takes form when you are a child.
 Implementation is always the hardest part when planning a major change and I think i have developed the skills to attain that.

+Arguably, this might be one of the most significant questions because it relates directly to basically “how would you help Indonesia and how would this internship help you achieve that?”
+I’m glad that you circled back into your previous interest in psychology because it relates to your major, however as I mentioned before I think you need to be more specific and your idea statements.
+You can briefly discuss the current environment or context related to Indonesia, however make sure to talk about what you could do as a person and focus a lot on your current capabilities and what sort of expertise you would have.